NirantK/best-of-jupyter/README.md

 ### Getting Started Right
 - Start your Jupyter server with ```supervisor``` or ```tmux``` instead of direct ```ssh``` or ```bash```.
 This works out to be more stable Jupyter server which doesn't die unexpectedly.
 It allows you to keep Jupyter logs for reference
 - Use a ssh client like MobaXterm [Personal Portable Edition](https://download.mobatek.net/10520180106182002/MobaXterm_Portable_v10.5.zip) with multiple tabbed ssh client options
-- Refer our [How to Tunnel](https://github.com/NirantK/best-of-jupyter/blob/master/TUNNELING.md) on how to tunnel to a remote Jupyter notebook
+- Refer our [How to Tunnel using SSH](https://github.com/NirantK/best-of-jupyter/blob/master/TUNNELING.md) (with illustrations) to tunnel to a remote Jupyter notebook

 # Debugging
 - If you see an error, you can run [```%debug```](http://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-debug) in a new cell to IPython Debugger.
 Standard keyboard shortcuts such as ```c``` for continue, ```n``` for next, ```q``` for quit apply
 - Use ``import pdb; pdb.set_trace()`` to set Python Debugger checkpoint, the same way you would in PyCharm: